ikehirzel/cxx-utils/README.md

-Logger
+Fountain
 ========
-A simple cross platform C++ info logging library
+A simple cross platform C++ info logging library -- like a fountain pen for your program

 It relies on ascii escape sequences so if using windows, Windows 10 is required.